mlevison/APR-Markdown-Export/glossary/sprint-planning/index.md

 title: "Sprint Planning"
 date: "2021-03-26"
 relatedTerms: ['forecasting', 'product-backlog-refinement', 'production-support', 'sprint-goal']
+excerpt: '**Sprint Planning** is an event at the beginning of a Sprint where the Team plans the'
 ---

 **Sprint Planning** is an event at the beginning of a Sprint where the Team plans the items they can complete in the next Sprint.
 They also craft a Goal to act as a focus for their work.
 Sprint Planning consists of three parts: Setting the Sprint Goal; Forecasting which Work Items the Team will achieve towards the Goal; Deciding how to do the Work. _Hint from painful personal experience - the leading cause of poor Sprint Planning is inadequate Product Backlog Refinement._